adslbarxatov/xash3d-for-ESHQ/README.md

 22. We have added a 'trigger_ramdom' entity that can randomly trigger targets from a specified list with specified probabilities.
 No more lasers needed!

 23. Our 'item_security' and 'item_antidote' are collectable now.
-Their counts can be used to trigger events on maps.
+Their counts can be used to trigger events on maps and activate extra abilities.

 24. Our lasers can be turn off correctly (old version of an engine turns off a sprite, but doesn't turn off a damage).

-25. Our pushables got new different sounds.
+25. Added achievement script’s support.
+Now our modification generates script with extended player's abilities according to count of collected 'item_antidote' items.

+26. Added support of 'origin' brush for breakables and pushables when they drop items on break.
+Now item will be dropped at the center of 'origin' brush or at the center of entity if brush not presented.

+27. Range of pushables' sounds has been expanded and now they depend of materials of pushables.
+Sound script for pushables has been improved (better behavior corresponding).

+28. 'scripted_sentence' entity now can play single sound (it must be prefixed with '!!').

+29. Some speed improvements applied to shotgun and mp5.

+30. Fixed mouse wheel's behavior and keyboard settings interface's inconvenience.